-Dependent premiums are based on the retiree's qualified years of service, for example: with up to 25 years of service, a spouse without Medicare will pay \$860 per month.
+Dependent (spouse/child) premiums are based on the retiree's qualified years of service, for example: less than 25 years of service, a spouse without Medicare will pay \$919 per month.
 A spouse with Medicare will pay \$221 per month.

-Children without Medicare A will pay \$131 per month.
-Children with Medicare A will pay \$155 per month.
+Children of benefit recipients enrolled in primary non-Medicare will pay \$139 per month or \$155 per month for the primary Medicare plan.